 While I wish I could tell everyone that they’ll get the exact color they want the first try, it’s more realistic that you’ll probably have to tweak and personalize your formula once or twice before you really feel like the color is a perfect fit.

-So just know when you start out that it might take one or two tries to get the color that looks totally perfect on you.
+I say all this, just know when you start out that it might take a few tries to get the color that looks perfect for you.
 But this formula is really easy to tweak, so let’s get to it!

 HIT PLAY OR CLICK HERE TO WATCH ON YOUTUBE